treeverse/lakeFS/design/open/hard-delete.md

 2. Increment counter and write metadata
 3. Add staging entry

-#### StageObject
+#### Delete Object

-If physical address in repo namespace - perform increment as described above, otherwise do not handle retention
+1. Read object's metadata
+2. Reference counter exists:
+   1. Decrement counter
+   2. if counter == 0
+      1. Hard-delete object
+3. If reference counter doesn't exist:
+   1. Retention is not handled in lakeFS

-#### Reset Branch
+#### Reset / Delete Branch

 When resetting a branch we throw all the uncommitted branch data.
 We can leverage the new KV drop async functionality to also check and hard-delete objects as needed